Imperium Authority: Rogue Publishing Partners Launches Website Providing Custom Solutions for Nonfiction Authors

 In collaboration with the Strategic Advisor Board, Rogue Publishing Partners was developed as a side-by-side platform to support the community of professional service providers and their clients.
-Our mission is to assist executives, coaches, consultants, and entrepreneurs who want to write and publish nonfiction books to amplify their message, further their mission, and build community around their area of expertise.
+Rogue Publishing Partner's mission is to assist executives, coaches, consultants, and entrepreneurs who want to write and publish nonfiction books to amplify their message, further their mission, and build community around their area of expertise.

 Contact Details: